 You’ve tried all of the expert’s tips for getting a good night’s sleep.
 You go to bed at the same time every night and wake up at the same time each morning.
 You sleep in a cool, dark room.
 You don’t watch television, work on the computer, or check your smartphone in bed.
 And you have dinner at least three hours before going to sleep.
 You do all of this and still, you feel sleepy during the day.
 The problem may not be your bedtime habits, but a medical condition called sleep apnea.
 This is an issue that interrupts breathing while you sleep.
 If you are diagnosed with sleep apnea, Dr. Drisdale can help you have a restful night of sleep with sleep apnea therapy in Midland, TX, using a simple oral appliance called a snoreguard.

-Why Choose Robert E. Christensen D.D.S. and John K. Drisdale D.M.D for Sleep Apnea Therapy?
+Why Choose John K. Drisdale D.M.D. for Sleep Apnea Therapy?

 - Improve Your Health with Sleep Apnea Therapy